Skipped to main content

 Your responsibilities

 To get the most out of the Inclusive Employment Australia program, there are a few things you’ll need to do.
-These are called mutual obligations.
+For some people these are called mutual obligations.

 Your responsibilities include: